Construction Updates

 CONSTRUCTION UPDATE: Filling the area around the Garage (Update from 10/10/25)

 The crew continues to fill the area around the garage—including around the entrance/exit ramps—with soil, which was initially extracted from the area where the garage is now located.
 The team is also installing the hydraulics system for the elevator.
-In addition, they’re putting in hundreds of long metal beams, called “sleepers,” all over the cap, upon which the temporary classrooms will stand.
+In addition, they’re putting in hundreds of long metal beams, called “sleepers,” all over the cap, upon which the classrooms will stand.
 These sleepers will provide stability, support, and fastening features.

 LOGISTICS AND HELPFUL INFORMATION